Cade York

-Cade F. York (born January 27, 2001) is an American football placekicker for the Cleveland Browns of the National Football League (NFL).
-He played college football at LSU.
+Cade F. York (born January 27, 2001) is an American professional football placekicker.
+He played college football for the LSU Tigers, winning the 2019 national championship prior to being selected by the Cleveland Browns in the fourth round of the 2022 NFL draft.

-High school career
+Early life

 York attended Prosper High School in Texas, where he played both soccer and football, and was one of the top kicking prospects in the nation in the latter sport.
 He committed to playing college football at LSU, and had set an Under Armour All-America Game record for longest field goal, hitting a 59-yard field goal, besting his career long in high school of 47 yards.

 College career

 Freshman season

-York was named the Tigers starting kicker before the start of the 2019 season.
-He got off to a shaky start in the season, missing an extra point against Northwestern State and field goals against Utah State and Florida, but rebounded to make the SEC All-Freshman team, as well as second-team All-SEC as the Tigers won the 2020 College Football Playoff.
+York was named the Tigers' starting kicker before the start of the 2019 season.
+He got off to a shaky start in the season, missing an extra point against Northwestern State and field goals against Utah State and Florida, but rebounded to make the Southeastern Conference (SEC) All-Freshman team, as well as second-team All-SEC as the Tigers won the 2020 College Football Playoff.